ZarvanM/Zarvan_StudentSAT_Open_Source_Cubesat/README.md

 # Z-Tek_Cubesat_ADCS

+## Contact Us

+Email us at asls.mpstme@gmail.com for commercial licensing, technical assistance, or any other queries.

 ## Ad Astra Per Aspera

 Developed by Zarvan Movdawalla and team at MPSTME, India, the Z-Tek_Cubesat_ADCS is part of the ASLS initiative.
 This project focuses on creating a 3U+ Cubesat with a rudimentary yet robust ADCS and fail-tolerant architecture, designed exclusively for academic and research purposes.